solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Increased operation center and labor costs
 -   Time to deploy and scale new solutions

-MySQL is a cross-platform offering, and corporations can utilize their on-premises hardware to deploy highly-available MySQL configurations.
-MySQL on-premises deployments are highly configurable, but they require significant upfront hardware capital expenditure and has the disadvantages of hardware/OS maintenance.

-One benefit to choosing a cloud-hosted environment over on-premises configurations is there are no large upfront costs.
-Organziations can choose the option to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
-Maintenance, up-to-date software, security, and support all fall into the responsibility of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.

 ### Cloud IaaS (in a VM)

-**Pros**

--   Highly configurable environment
--   Fast deployment of additional servers
--   Reduction in operation center costs

-**Cons**

--   OS and middle-ware administration costs

 Migrating an organization's infrastructure to an IaaS solution helps reduce maintenance of on-premises data centers, save money on hardware